 Mistake 3: Ignoring rest days.
 The pressing muscles (pectorals, anterior deltoids, triceps) need recovery time between high-effort sessions.
 The ACSM (Garber et al., 2011, PMID 21694556) recommends 48 hours between resistance training sessions for the same muscle groups.
 One rest day per week is the minimum.

 Mistake 5: Neglecting pulling exercises.
 A push-up-only challenge creates a temporary imbalance between pressing and pulling muscles.
-Consider supplementing with inverted rows or horizontal pulls to maintain shoulder health and muscular balance throughout the challenge.
+Consider supplementing with inverted rows under a sturdy table or horizontal pulls on a suspension trainer to maintain shoulder health and muscular balance throughout the challenge.
+Two sets of 8 to 10 inverted rows on two or three of your training days typically restores the pull-to-push balance without disrupting the primary challenge progression.

 The push-up challenge establishes pressing strength and a daily training habit.
 Continuing progress after day 30 requires advancing to harder variations rather than simply adding more standard push-up reps.